open-cluster-management-io/community/README.md

 ### Governance, Risk and Compliance (GRC) across Kubernetes clusters

 * Use prebuilt security and configuration controllers to enforce policy on Kubernetes configuration, identity and access management (IAM), Center for Internet Security (CIS), and certificate management across your clusters.
-* Use the governance policy framework provides governance capability to gain visibility, and drive remediation for various security and configuration aspects to help meet such enterprise standards.
+* Use the governance policy framework, which provides governance capability to gain visibility, and drive remediation for various security and configuration aspects to help meet such enterprise standards.

-Policy controllers allow the declarative expression of a desired condition that can be audited or enforced against a set of managed clusters. `Policies` allow you to drive cross-cluster configuration or validate that certain configuration explicitly does not exist.
+Policy controllers allow the declarative expression of a desired condition that can be audited or enforced against a set of managed clusters. _Policies_ allow you to drive cross-cluster configuration or validate that a certain configuration explicitly does not exist.

 See [Governance Policy Framework](https://github.com/open-cluster-management/governance-policy-framework) for more details.